-The New York Digital Health Accelerator is a program run by the New York eHealth Collaborative and the Partnership Fund of New York City for early- and growth-stage digital health companies that are developing cutting edge technology products in care coordination, patient engagement, predictive analytics and workflow management for healthcare providers.
+The New York Digital Health Accelerator (NYDHA) is a program run by the Partnership Fund for New York City and the NY eHealth Collaborative for scalable, growth-stage digital health companies that are developing cutting edge technology products in care coordination, patient engagement, behavioral health technology, population health and telehealth.

-The SHIN-NY (pronounced “shiny”) is coordinated by the New York eHealth Collaborative (NYeC) and functions similarly to a public utility, making electronic health records secure and accessible to healthcare providers statewide while improving patient care and lowering costs.
-As an increasing number of private practices, nursing homes, clinics and hospitals begin to digitize their records, they have the option to connect to information hubs in their region of the state.
+The SHIN-NY (pronounced “shiny”) is coordinated by NYeC and functions similarly to a public utility, making electronic health records secure and accessible to healthcare providers statewide while improving patient care and lowering costs.
+As an increasing number of private practices, nursing homes, clinics and hospitals begin to digitize their records, they have the option to connect to regional information hubs.
 These Regional Health Information Organizations collect health record data from the healthcare providers in their area and, with patient consent, allow this information to be shared securely with other providers in the region.
 The SHIN-NY will connect these regional hubs to create a private and secure network spanning the entire State of New York.